Q Grade: 86

 What is Sierra Nevada?

-Sierra Nevada in Santa Marta, Colombia is the highest coastal mountain in the world, located just 26 miles from the sea.
+Sierra Nevada in Santa Marta, Colombia is the highest coastal mountain range in the world, located just 26 miles from the sea.
 Santa Marta city is close to the paradise destination Tayrona Natural Park famed for its beautiful unspoilt beaches and for the adventurous trek to the Ciudad Perdida (Lost city), an ancient town believed to be founded 650 years before Machu Pichu.
 Lonely Planet lists it as one of the essential adventures in South America!

 This mountain abruptly elevates from the tropical weather of the Caribbean coast to the snow-capped peak of 5775m.
 For a country like Colombia located in the tropical zone and with almost constant climate all the year around, this means a single region all with different thermal floors optimal for growing anything from coconuts, bananas, avocados, sugar cane to high grade, speciality coffee for which the high altitude is particularly suited.